lupyuen/lupyuen.github.io/src/purescript.md

 To see our __NuttX Log Parser__ in action, we run the [__NuttX Emulator__](https://lupyuen.github.io/articles/tinyemu2) in a Web Browser.
 (Pic above)

-Running inside the NuttX Emulator is the exact same __NuttX App (QuickJS)__ that crashed over the holidays...
+Inside the NuttX Emulator is the exact same __NuttX App (QuickJS)__ that crashed over the holidays...

 1. Head over to this link...